TFG Webmaster

 better with time, and this was in large part due to the ever-increasing level of

-from playing (contrary to what those silly game manuals used to recommend).
-I'm very proud to
+from playing (contrary to what those beloved SNES / Genesis game manuals used to recommend).

-traveling, good food, and spending time with my amazing wife.
-Thanks for
+Traveling... good food... and most of all, spending time with my

-reading and sharing this nostalgia trip with me.
+reading my content and sharing this nostalgia trip with me!
+Please

 |